input-output-hk/marlowe-doc/docs/platform-and-architecture/platform.md

 This prevents a participant from being able to stop a contract merely by choosing to not take part.

 At this point any unspent funds left in the contract are **refunded** to participants, and the contract stops, or *terminates*.
-Any funds put into the contract by a participant *can\'t be locked up forever*: at this point the commitment effectively ends.
+Any funds put into the contract by a participant *can't be locked up forever*: at this point the commitment effectively ends.

 In Marlowe, a running contract cannot force a deposit or a choice to happen: all it can do is to request a deposit or choice from a participant.
 In other words, for these actions it cannot "*push*," but it can "*pull*."